 Prep and cook the pork

 - Pat the pork dry with a paper towel; season with salt and pepper.

 - Scrub or peel the sweet potato.
-Trim the ends and cut the potato lengthwise into ½-inch-wide slices, then crosswise into ½-inch cubes.
+Cut the potato into ½-inch pieces.

-- Trim the root ends from the bok choy; cut the bok choy on the diagonal into 1-inch strips.
+- Trim the root ends from the bok choy; cut the bok choy on the diagonal into 1-inch-wide strips.

 - Finely chop, press, or grate enough garlic to measure 1 teaspoon [2 tsp].